 We got the following results back from our sample database:

 Now we want to change the stage of all four Opportunities to Closed Won.
 After the stage has been changed we’ll select the rows of data so that the selection spans across all the records that we want to update:

-Then click Update up in the Push Data tab of the XL-Connector 365 main window:
+Then click Create/Modify -> Update all/Update Selected in the Home tab of the XL-Connector 365 main window:

 In the Update screen, select Opportunity as the object to work with and click on Mappings manager:

 In the Mappings dialog box, make sure you map your columns to the correct fields in Salesforce.
 The column with record Ids must be mapped to the Id field in order for the Update operation to work.
 Click on Apply when the mappings are done:

 Any manual push operation will be saved the mappings and other settings in a reusable “Flow Step” that can be later run separately or as a part of a larger Flow.